U.S. national team athletic trainer Anda Udris gives four tips to help you optimize performance and reach your physical peak:

 4. Stretch & Strengthen

 To perform elite skills with proper technique, your body must be strong.
 Start incorporating daily dynamic warm-ups, conditioning programs, and strength exercises to create strong, powerful muscles.
-Symmetry between muscle groups and stabilization of the joints reduces risk of possible sprains or muscle ruptures, especially ankle sprains, Achilles ruptures, back spasms, and rotator cuff injuries.
+Symmetry between muscle groups and stabilization of the joints reduces the risk of possible sprains or muscle ruptures, especially ankle sprains, Achilles ruptures, back spasms, and rotator cuff injuries.

 Want to strengthen your body for the upcoming season?
 Take on the challenge with the eight-week Varsity Fit Training Guide made specifically for cheerleaders and dancers!